MeghanaSengupta/project-hardware-failovers-sns-notification/README.md

 ![image](https://user-images.githubusercontent.com/109040029/199380093-d3d3e225-c87d-4056-be5d-ea732b57ee1a.png)

-Click on Create Policy and  select JSON tab and write below mentioned script
+Click on Create Policy and  select JSON tab and write below mentioned script (it will give full cloudwatch access)

 {